llmhyy/microbat/README.md

 We support four types of feedback, i.e., correct-step, wrong-variable-value, wrong-path, and unclear.
 Based on these types of feedback, we iteratively and interactively recommend suspicious steps on recoreded trace.

 # Evaluation
-The __evaluation results__ can be checked at http://linyun.info/microbat_experiment/index.html
+Our evaluation on Microbat shows promising results.
+The __detailed evaluation results__ can be checked at http://linyun.info/microbat_experiment/index.html